kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 root@kroen3n:/home/hue#
 ```

-From /proc filesystem documentation, following section is in your interest (for now)
+From /proc filesystem documentation, following section will interest you (for now):

 ```
  /proc/[pid]/status
  [...]